 You can join our study by reading today’s scripture below and journaling about it using SOAP (click on the “What’s SOAP?” link above to learn more).
 Below today’s scripture is an example SOAP from our team.
 Whether it’s your first time reading the Bible or you’ve been doing daily devotions for decades, God will use this One Thing to speak to you.
-We love hearing from you!
-Please use the comment section of our website to share your SOAP, thoughts or questions on the reading, or prayer requests.
-Join us as we build unity and community through God’s Word!
+We are excited to be starting our 5th year of the Discover One Thing online study!

 The Discover One Thing main website follows a reading plan that goes through the entire Bible in one year.
 Click HERE to check out today’s Discover One Thing post.